rkillickdev/plan-it-go/README.md

 The [requirements.txt](requirements.txt) file provides information on required installations for this project.
 Below are libraries that I installed to implement site functionality:

 * [amadeus](https://developers.amadeus.com/self-service/category/destination-experiences/api-doc/points-of-interest) - Installed in the testing phase when researching how to retrieve data for places that could be used on the site.
-* [apify](https://apify.com/) - Installed when testing the use of the Apify Trip Advisor web scraper.
-This made it possible to retrieve a response via their api rather than through their own interface.
+* [apify](https://apify.com/) - Installed when testing the use of the APIFY Trip Advisor web scraper.
+This made it possible to retrieve a response via their API rather than through their own interface.
 * [cloudinary](https://cloudinary.com/) - Python library to facilitate integration of cloudinary with Django
 * [dj-databse-url](https://pypi.org/project/dj-database-url/) - A utility that allows use of the DATABASE_URL environment variable to configure a Django application.
 This was used for connection to the PostgreSQL database.
 * [dj3-cloudinary-storage](https://pypi.org/project/dj3-cloudinary-storage/) - A Django package that facilitates Cloudinary storage for media files used in the project.